coder7475/docker/README.md

 - Includes the Docker daemon (`docker), the Docker client (`docker`), Docker Compose, Docker Content trust, Kubernetes and Credential Helps.

+## Docker Registries

+- A registry to store Docker images.

+- Public Registry: Docker Hub

+- You can run your own private registry

+- Command used: `docker pull` and `docker run`

+## Docker objects

+### Images

+- An image is a read-only template with instruction for creating a Docker container.

+- Often, an image is based on another image, with some additional customization.

+- You can create and publish images to a registry

+- Creating image is done by **Dockerfile** with simple syntax.
+  - Each instruction in a Dockerfile creates a layer in the image
+  - when changing Dockerfile and rebuilding an image, only those layers which have changed are rebuilt
+  - This is why images are so lightweight, small and fast

 ## References

 1. [official docs](https://docs.docker.com/get-started/docker-overview/#:~:text=The%20underlying%20technology,-Docker%20is%20written&text=Docker%20uses%20a%20technology%20called,provide%20a%20layer%20of%20isolation.)